 HAZARDS OF THE USE OF APPLE CIDRA VINEGAR

 Apple cider vinegar is widely known and esteemed for its wide range of health benefits and medicinal uses.
 When any substance is ingested, especially for health or healing, it is important to know the possible dangers.
-There are some dangers that can arise from drinking apple cider vinegar, and it is important to understand them and discuss them with your doctor before taking any supplement or natural remedy.
+There are some dangers that can arise from drinking apple cider vinegar or organic apple cider vinegar, and it is important to understand them and discuss them with your doctor before taking any supplement or natural remedy.

 Ingestion: Apple cider vinegar contains acetic acid, which can be harmful to certain parts of your body if it is not diluted.
 In its concentrated form, it can cause erosion in the mouth, teeth, lining of the throat, esophagus or liver.
 If you are allergic to apples, you should not consume apple cider vinegar, as it can cause severe internal reactions.
 Always take vinegar mixed with water or tea.